Publications

 More than a century has passed since the first Poles settled in Detroit.
 The first communities were established on the east side of Detroit, but the colony expanded rapidly to the west neighborhoods, and Poles in Detroit still identify themselves as East- or Westsiders.
 The pioneers left Poland for freedom of language and religion, and to own property.
 They replicated village life in the big city, living in close-knit neighborhoods anchored by the parish church.
 Polish immigrants made cigars, built railroad cars, molded stoves, established businesses and breweries, and moved into the political arena.
 The struggles and triumphs of these early settlers are on display in the pages of Detroit’s Polonia, a photographic history that links future generations with their Polish heritage.

-Available for Pre-Order with the official book release on November 28, 2024 — Coral Beads and Poppy Seeds
+Available for Pre-Order with the official book release on March 10, 2025 — Coral Beads and Poppy Seeds

 Born and raised in Detroit, Ceil has documented her ancestral heritage in Poland.
 Using her research she has written a tale of four Polish women who meet on their voyage to America in 1890 and whose lives in Detroit become entwined beyond their youthful imaginings.
 They straddle the mores and prejudices of the old and new worlds, facing myriad challenges with faith, hope, and courage.
 The novel is written in English with Polish terms and appeals to readers interested in women’s history, Detroit’s history, immigration stories, and Polish heritage.